polymerdao/developer-hub/docs/learn/intro.md

 ### Prove any action, cross-chain.

-Polymer is a rollup purpose-built for rollup interoperability, removing the need for cross-chain messaging.
+Polymer is a rollup purpose-built for interoperability between rollups, removing the need for cross-chain messaging.
 Anyone can execute and verify actions across any chain in real-time, the fastest latency available.

 Interoperability protocols have existed for over three years—an extensive period in crypto terms.
 Yet, cross-chain applications remain uncommon due to inherent limitations in traditional approaches.
 Traditional interop relies on rigid, opinionated messaging standards that slow developers and limit innovation.